kokizzu/kokizzu-benchmark/ser-deser/README.md

 ## TL;DR

-- `goccy/go-json` the fastest, but if you need to store integer more than the JSON standard (2^53), then  `vmihailenco/msgpack/v5` is the fastest.
+- `goccy/go-json` the fastest on all use case, but if you need to store integer more than the JSON standard (2^53), then  `vmihailenco/msgpack/v5` on average is the fastest and best for map to struct use case. `mitchellh/mapstructure` the best for struct to map use case, and `shamaton/msgpack/v2` the best for struct to struct use case.

 ## How to run?